frcode/python-ibmdb-wiki/APIs.md

 When not passed any parameters, returns the SQLSTATE representing the reason the last database connection attempt failed.

-When passed a valid connection resource returned by ibm_db.connect(), returns the SQLSTATE representing the reason the last operation using a connection resource failed.
+When passed a valid IBM_DBConnection returned by ibm_db.connect(), returns the SQLSTATE representing the reason the last operation using a IBM_DBConnection failed.

 **Parameters**
-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection

 **Return Values**